AdorableRedPanda/di-react-redux/README.md

 # di-react-redux

-As a frontend developer, I have one most painful side with the widespread practice of using state managers in React applications - it's not about rerenderings, different state managers wars or bundle sizes.
+As a frontend dev, I'm quite familiar with that painful side of the widespread practice of using state managers in React applications - it's not about rerenderings, different state managers wars or bundle sizes.

 This issue is a common topic in casual conversations and job interviews, indicating that it is a significant concern